 It’s a lofty goal that takes frequent, consistent investment.
 One way we continually try to help our merchants get more value from Shopify is to offer tools and training around their biggest opportunities and thorniest problems.
 With our educational content now spanning blog posts, guides, podcasts, video courses, live workshops, and many other formats, we wanted to take a look back and recap a shortlist of highlights from 2018.

 This year, we launched Shopify Academy, a curated library for new and aspiring store owners that features comprehensive video courses, live and recorded webinars, and free tools and templates to help you run your business.
-The response was incredibly positive, and we look forward to producing more courses, workshops, and community content for Shopify merchants next year.
+The response was incredibly positive, and we look forward to producing more free courses online, workshops, and community content for Shopify merchants next year.

 Here are three of our most popular courses released in 2018.